-Figure 9 PLL to Generate PCM Clocks from one of both Reference Clocks
+Figure 9 PLL for Generation of PCM Clocks from one of two Reference Clocks

-In Figure 9 for example the external PLL from Cypress (ordering number CY26049-36) is shown.
+In Figure 9 for example the external PLL from Cypress CY26049-36 is shown.
 The reference input frequency of the PLL is 8 kHz and it delivers 8 kHz, 2.048 MHz and 4.096 MHz.
 It has a status output called SAFE.
 When the PLL is locked the SAFE output is high.
 The block switch has three functions: it checks both reference clocks, switches to one of them and divides the clocks to 8 kHz, which is the reference signal for the PLL.
-When the SAFE output of the PLL detects an unsynchronous clock signal the VINETIC®-2CPE/-1CPE must be